 6.4 The Council is required to receive and approve, as a minimum, three main reports each year, which incorporate a variety of policies, estimates and actuals.
 These reports are required to be adequately scrutinised by committee before being recommended to the Council.
-This role will be undertaken by the Audit Committee.
+This role is undertaken by the Overview and Scrutiny Committee.